tivie001/todo-app-nodeJS/README.md

 file the user may interact with the app which then send requests to and from the server built with ExpressJS in Node.
 The following endpoints use mongoose model schema methods to create, update, delete, and get todos.

 The two models used are:

 1. Todo Model
 2. Category Model

-Both models are relational by category so, the todos and categories can be correlated and be easily filtered by category.
+Both models are relational by category so, the todos and categories can be correlated and be easily filtered by a category.

-You can run this app locally by running the following command: *node server.js*
+You can run this app locally by running the following command: ##### node server.js

 ## GET
 ##### URL: https://todo-app-dgm3760.herokuapp.com/api